WritheM/Wallace/plugins/plugman/README.md

-# Plugin Manager for botPlug
+# Plugin Manager for Wallace

 This plugin provides you with the ability to load/unload and refresh plugins from any of the services the bot resides in.